 - 1. At all times you act in a manner which reflects your duty to act in the best interests of your client, and your duty to the court. - 2.
-You conduct all of your work to a proper professional standard and safeguard your independence and integrity as a lawyer. - 3.
+You conduct all of your work to a proper professional standard and safeguard your independence and integrity as a lawyer, taking into consideration disability, equality and diversity as appropriate. - 3.
 You maintain an orderly file, with detailed attendance notes. - 4.
 You have an awareness of the limits of your own knowledge and competence, you seek advice where necessary, and you refer on matters which are outside your field of expertise. - 5.
 Your behaviour reflects your awareness that your firm can only provide a service to its clients if the firm is commercially viable. - 6.
 You present information clearly, concisely, accurately and in ways which promote understanding. - 7.
 You use communication styles which are appropriate to different people and situations, and display empathy with the injured client and their family. - 8.
-You respond promptly and positively to problems with a proposed course of action. - 9.
-You are pro-active in case management, taking the initiative where appropriate, and never leaving matters until the last minute. - 10.
-You are a willing and positive participant in your firm's arrangements for quality assurance and peer review of files. - 11.
+You make effective use of modern communication methods (email, social media, mobile technology). - 9.
+You respond promptly and positively to problems with a proposed course of action. - 10.
+You are pro-active in case management, taking the initiative where appropriate, and never leaving matters until the last minute. - 11.
+You are a willing and positive participant in your firm's arrangements for quality assurance and peer review of files. - 12.
 You are active in keeping up to date with developments in the law, through reading journals and participation in conferences and training, and you are always willing to share your expertise with colleagues.